alexandrelamberty/minerva/README.md

 Web application that consume the above API to interact with the system.

 - [Minerva Website](https://github.com/alexandrelamberty/minerva-website)
-Business website that provide a catalog of trainings that you can enroll on.
+Business website that provide a catalogue of trainings that you can enrol on.

 ## Project architecture